KilianPiochUBT/TASEP/README.md

 ## Dependencies

-Rudimentary Parallelization is implemented using OpenMP, see https://www.openmp.org/ and the installation instructions therein
+Rudimentary Parallelization is implemented using OpenMP, see https://www.openmp.org/ and the installation instructions therein.\
 The Steady State calculations require GnuMP , see https://gmplib.org/ and the installation instructions therein

 ## Installation